buildingSMART/BCF-XML/Documentation/README.md

 :-----------|:------------|:------------
 Guid | No | Guid of the topic, in lowercase ServerAssignedId | Yes | A server controlled, user friendly and project-unique issue identifier.
 Clients provided values will be disregarded by the server |
-TopicType | Yes | Type of the topic (Predefined list in “extensions.xml”) TopicStatus | Yes | Type of the topic (Predefined list in “extensions.xml”)
+TopicType | No | Type of the topic (Predefined list in “extensions.xml”) TopicStatus | No | Type of the topic (Predefined list in “extensions.xml”)

 **Server Assigned ID**